ICHORd12/Caravan_Palace/API_ENDPOINTS.md

 - The backend calculates the total amount from the current cart items.
 The client does not send `amount`.
 - Before creating the order, the backend re-checks stock using locked product rows inside a transaction.
 - If payment succeeds, the backend creates an order, creates order items, decreases product stock, and clears the user's cart.
+- After the payment transaction commits, the backend generates the invoice PDF and attempts to email it to the authenticated user's email on file.
+- Invoice email delivery is best-effort in this payment flow: if SMTP/email sending fails, the failure is logged and the payment response still returns `200 OK`.

 #### Success Response